Why Irrigation is Necessary for a Healthy St Augustine Lawn

 Sandy Soil Solution

-The solution to the low water holding capacity our sandy soil is an automatic irrigation system.
-An automatic irrigation waters on a regular schedule preventing water shortages in the ecosystem.
+The solution to the low water holding capacity of our sandy soil is an automatic irrigation system.
+An automatic irrigation waters on a regular schedule prevent water shortages in the ecosystem.
 With a continuous supply of adequate water, the cycle of life continues, uninterrupted, making nutrients and consuming nutrients.

 Rick